danish-119/Bank-Management-System/README.md

-# Bank Management System University Project
+# Bank Management System
-This program  is a bank management system a university project developed in C language.<br>It includes several functions for management of bank accounts.
-This program provides a<br>robust solution for efficient and secure banking operations.

 ## Description

-This project is a comprehensive Bank Management System implemented in C language, as Semester Project for the Programming Fundamentals course (CSC-103) at Comsats University Islamabad-Lahore Campus.
-The system aims to facilitate efficient management of accounts within a banking environment.
+This project is a comprehensive Bank Management System implemented in C language, developed as a Semester Project for the Programming Fundamentals course (CSC-103) at Comsats University Islamabad-Lahore Campus.
+The system aims to provide a robust solution for efficient and secure banking operations.

 ## Project Overview

-The Bank Management System project is designed to provide users with essential banking functionalities, including account creation, account login, admin login, and user assistance.
-It offers features for managing accounts effectively within a banking environment.
+The Bank Management System project is designed to offer essential banking functionalities, including account creation, account login, admin login, and user assistance.
+It provides features for managing accounts effectively within a banking environment, ensuring reliability and security.

-## Bank Management System Features:
+## Bank Management System Features

-<b>Admin Section:</b> Perform tasks such as view detailed history  of transactions and suspend suspicious account.<br>
-<b>Account Management:</b> Perform tasks such as account creation, deletion, and balance management.<br>
+### Admin Section

+- **Detailed Transaction History**: View detailed histories of transactions for auditing purposes.
+- **Account Suspension**: Suspend suspicious accounts for security measures.

+### Account Management

+- **Account Creation**: Allows users to create new bank accounts.
+- **Account Deletion**: Provides functionality to delete bank accounts if needed.
+- **Balance Management**: Enables users to manage their account balances efficiently.

+### Transaction Tracking

-<b>Transaction Tracking:</b> Keep a record of all transactions made within the system for auditing purposes.
+- **Transaction Records**: Keeps a comprehensive record of all transactions made within the system for auditing and tracking purposes.

+## Conclusion

+The Bank Management System University Project offers a robust and secure solution for managing bank accounts efficiently.
+With features such as detailed transaction history, account suspension, and transaction tracking, it ensures reliability and security in banking operations.